-Diversity, Equity, and Inclusion (DEI) curriculum at Epicodus includes periodic workshops, a discussion on microaggressions, lessons integrated throughout each learning track, and reflective assignments for each lesson.
+Diversity, Equity, and Inclusion (DEI) curriculum at Epicodus includes quarterly workshops, lessons integrated throughout each learning track, and reflective assignments for each lesson.
 We outline the DEI curriculum in the lesson Making Epicodus an Inclusive Place.

 In this lesson, we’ll discuss the reflective assignments that are tied to each DEI lesson.
 We also call these assignments “personal reflections”, in which you'll be given a prompt that you’ll write a short, reflective response to.
 You will write one personal reflection for every DEI lesson.
 The DEI lessons are integrated throughout each learning course, however you can find every DEI lesson listed here to get a preview of what's to come.
 To help you stay on track with theses assignments, at the end of every DEI lesson, we remind students to write their personal reflection and share a link to the reflection prompt on Epicenter.